Driving Under The Inlfuence: Know The Facts About Drugs & AlcoholUpdated Dec. 25, 2020

 The long-term effects of alcohol abuse

 While any discussion of driving under the influence will predominantly focus on the short-term effects of alcohol consumption, we cannot ignore the long-term health implications of regular drinking.
-Alcohol is a poisonous substance which, over time, can destroy every vital organ and system in your body.
-Your liver is most at risk, as it has the most “hands-on” role in removing alcohol from the blood stream.
+Alcohol is a poisonous substance that, over time, can destroy every vital organ and system in your body.
+Your liver is most at risk, as it has the most “hands-on” role in removing alcohol from the bloodstream.
 When liver cells are forced to work too hard, or for too long, they will eventually begin to wither and die.

 You can read all about the health consequences of alcohol abuse in our full-length module on this topic.
 For now, just know that long-term, regular drinking can eventually result in:

 - Permanent brain damage

 Moreover, alcohol can cause physical addiction and mental dependency.
 A person suffering from alcohol addiction would continue to drink, even knowing that alcohol is slowly ravaging their health and killing them.

 Alcohol affects the system of nerves and cells through which messages are passed around the body.
 When this system is disrupted, messages are slowed, blurred or cut-off altogether.
 The result is a body-wide break down of normal functions and processes.
 Alcohol intoxication will impair your senses, thought processes (cognition) and physical movements.
 Any one of these impairments would make you unfit to drive.
 Together, they have a devastating effect on driving ability.

 When your senses are impaired, you cannot form a complete and accurate picture of what is going on around your vehicle.